digitalocean/functions-deployer/deployerDesign.md

 - to be present as a plugin to `doctl` to support the `doctl sls [deploy | get-metadata | watch ]` commands
 - to be present in the App Platform functions container image to support both detect and build
 - to be present in every functions runtime to support remote build
    - for this purpose, there are always two instances of the deployer, one running as a _client_ (the previous two cases), the other running as a _service_.
-THe two are connected via functions in the `/nimbella/builder` package.
+The two are connected via functions in the `/nimbella/builder` package.
 - the deployer is also employed as a library by the UI when creating functions initially via the functions editor

 ## Source control

-The source to the deployer is OSS in the public github as `digitalocean/functions-deployer`.
-Historically, the deployer was OSS as `nimbella/nimbella-deployer`.
+The source to the deployer is OSS in the repo containing this document.
+Up until recently, we used the deployer from legacy Nimbella, evolved just enough to suit DigitalOcean, and sourced from GitHub `nimbella/nimbella-deployer`.
 The old repo will not be maintained going forward.
 The new one was created by copying the old one and it inherits its commit history and tags (but not issues or releases).
 The version of the deployer as of the copying was fixed at 5.0.0 (versions less than that are in the old repo).
+Legacy Nimbella features not used in DigitalOcean have largely been removed.

 ## Executables